EU AI Act: Article 50 applies now, high-risk from December 2027

 I already have GDPR documentation.
 Does that help?

 Significantly.
 DPIAs, DPAs, privacy notices, and retention policies all feed into AI Act compliance.
-The AI Act adds to GDPR — it does not replace it.
+The AI Act adds to GDPR.
+It does not replace it.
 If your GDPR house is in order, you are further along than most.

 What happens if I do nothing before August 2?